-Climate change poses a significant challenge to the management of invasive species by possibly altering how they grow, reproduce, and spread (Mainka and Howard 2010, Ziska et al. 2011).
-As a result, current invasive species management strategies may no longer match the phenology of their target species and become less effective or no longer suitable in future climates (Hellmann et al. 2008).
-Concerns regarding invasive species control in future climates have become widespread among natural resource managers; a recent survey by Beaury et al. (2020) reports that many natural resource managers worry about how climate change will affect invasive species management, and 65% of managers have incorporated climate change into their management plans.
+For plants, the short window of time in which seed or propagule dispersal occurs is typically the only part of their life cycle where movement is possible, with the remainder of that life cycle characterised by an otherwise sessile existence.
+Thus, the dispersal patterns of a particular plant are a crucial factor in determining the spatial distribution of the next generation of individuals (Nathan and Muller-Landau 2000).
+Such spatial distributions may shift as a result of climate change, which may alter dispersal patterns by affecting factors that directly or indirectly control dispersal; examples include structure of the maternal plant from which seeds come, the number of seeds produced, the shape and size of the seeds themselves, and the efficacy of dispersal vectors such as wind or water (Johnson et al. 2019; Snell et al. 2019).

-One particular challenge for managers of invasive species lies within how climate change affects dispersal, as dispersal governs where and how quickly invasive species populations spread.
-Knowledge of how climate change affects dispersal patterns is especially important in invasive plants, given the short window of their life cycle in which movement is possible since the propagule stage is the only motile part of an otherwise mostly sessile existence (Teller et al. 2016).
-In invasive plants, climate change has the potential to alter dispersal patterns by affecting factors that directly or indirectly control dispersal; examples include structure of the maternal plant from which seeds come, the number of seeds produced, the shape and size of the seeds themselves, and vectors of propagule dispersal such as wind or water (Johnson et al. 2019; Snell et al. 2019).
-Knowledge of how climate change may alter movement and dispersal patterns would be useful in helping invasive species managers improve predictions of spread speeds and make more informed management decisions (Caplat et al. 2013), ultimately saving time and money in the process.
+In recent years, wind-dispersed plants have emerged as a study system for investigating how climate change may affect plant dispersal, with experiments and modelling helping illuminate possible shifts in dispersal patterns.
+For example, Kuparinen et al. (2009) use micrometeorological data to show that increased air temperatures can lead to higher rates of long-distance dispersal for a variety of plant types in a southern Finland boreal forest; Zhang et al. (2011) use a combination of field experiments and models to examine how increases in temperature affect reproduction and seed dispersal distances in the invasive thistle Carduus nutans, as well as how this leads to an increased rate of population spread in the northeastern United States; and Bullock et al. (2012) model how predicted changes in wind speed later in this century would affect the spread of various wind-dispersed flora in the British Isles.
+Such combinations of models and experiments illustrate that climate change can impact wind-driven dispersal by affecting factors central to this process, such as seed release height, wind speed, and air turbulence.

-In recent years, wind-dispersed plants have emerged as a study system for investigating how climate change may affect dispersal, with experiments and modelling helping illuminate possible shifts in dispersal patterns.
-For example, Kuparinen et al. (2009) use micrometeorological data to show that increased air temperatures can lead to higher rates of long-distance dispersal for a variety of plant types in a southern Finland boreal forest; Zhang et al. (2011) use a combination of field experiments and models to examine how increases in temperature affect reproduction and seed dispersal distances in the invasive thistle Carduus nutans, as well as how this leads to an increased rate of population spread in the northeastern United States; and Bullock et al. (2012) model how predicted changes in wind speed later in this century would affect the spread of flora in the British Isles.
-The majority of dispersal studies on wind-dispersed plants model the process as occurring from a single release height, often the maximum observed seed release height; that is, for dispersal on the level of the individual plant, all seeds are assumed to be released from a single point on that plant.
+Currently, the majority of dispersal studies on wind-dispersed plants model the process as occurring from a single release height, often the maximum observed seed release height; that is, for dispersal on the level of the individual plant, all seeds are assumed to be released from a single point on that plant.
 However, wind-dispersed plants usually have multiple reproductive structures and thus multiple points of seed release that are not necessarily the same height above the ground.
-Seed release height is an important factor in modelling dispersal distances (e.g. Katul et al. 2005; Kuparinen et al. 2006; Nathan et al. 2011) because it will determine how long a seed is suspended in the air and thus how far it is carried by wind.
-Thus, by accounting for the distribution of seed release heights within individuals instead of using assuming the maximum height, more representative dispersal estimates can be constructed.
+Given that seed release height is an important factor in modelling dispersal distances (e.g. Katul et al. 2005; Kuparinen et al. 2006; Nathan et al. 2011) because it will determine how long a seed is suspended in the air and thus how far it is carried by wind, appropriately characterising seed release heights is necessary for accurately quantifying dispersal; by accounting for the distribution of seed release heights within individuals instead of using assuming the maximum height, more representative dispersal estimates can be constructed.
+However, the need for using the distribution of seed release heights in dispersal models may or may not be necessary depending on plant morphology and variation in these seed release heights (Cousens and Rawlinson 2001).
+On one hand, for plants with a single small inflorescence or many small inflorescences at approximately the same height, estimation of seed release from a single point source may be appropriate; on the other hand, for plants where inflorescence height varies dramatically, or where individual flower height within an inflorescence varies dramatically, using the distribution of flower heights may be more appropriate.